Sephylias/PoE2WhisperNotifier/README.md

 ==================
 Root project for POE 1 : https://github.com/Kapps/PoEWhisperNotifier/ by Kapps.

-I only updated he way the program parses the Client.txt to identify the chat entries so it works with Path of Exile 2.
+I only updated the way the program parses the Client.txt to identify the chat entries so it works with Path of Exile 2.
 No feature have been added.

 PoE2WhisperNotifier
 ==================